|

 "Oh, Lord, please help me find something constructive

+to do."
 There seemed to be no answer as I slumped amid

 the dull slap of playing cards and the mutter of conversation.
 Then